vincent178/sqlxx/README.md

 ## Limitations

-Currently, sqlxx only supports PostgreSQL and MySQL databases.
+Currently, sqlxx only supports PostgreSQL.
 Support for other databases may be added in the future.

 ## Contributing